From Capitol Cleanup to the Senate

 Constituent-Focused Democrat

-In his House career, Kim built a reputation for accessible, constituent-first service in a competitive swing district.
+In his House career, Kim built a reputation for accessible, constituent-first service in a competitive swing states.
 He focused on healthcare costs, veterans' benefits, and local infrastructure — the kind of practical issues that win re-elections in competitive seats.
 As senator, he will continue prioritizing New Jersey's specific interests including Medicaid, pharmaceutical costs, and port and transit infrastructure.

 Electoral History